 It also acts as soft toy storage!

 The black spots are furniture pads and you can find wicker baskets and beads at most household stores.

 Rustic Branded Crate Ottoman

 If you have a working fire or wood burner this would make an excellent wood store.
-You could also personalise the branding for your family.
+You could also personalize the branding for your family.
 You just need some lettering stencils and you can do whatever you like!

 Painted and Upholstered Stools

 Ok, one more hack from IKEA.
 After all, they do know their products well.
 There are several IKEA pieces that lend themselves perfectly to hacking and these FROSTA stools are begging for an update.

 This hack gives you a chance to really express your creative side to come up with something perfect for your living space.

 Hello, a padded headboard!
 Apart from the opportunities this hack might create in the bed, the tufted upholstery is an instant upgrade in glamour for any upholstery.